 Sitka is rich in culture, history, and natural beauty.
 You can learn about native Tlingit culture, its time as the capital of Russian America, and its importance to the United States from the Klondike Gold Rush to hosting a WWII fort.
 That’s not to mention all of the exciting outdoor adventures you can have on the water, in the sky, or deep in the Tongass National Forest.

 Read on for the best things to do in Sitka, Alaska:

 The Alaska Raptor Center treats and rehabilitates about 200 bald eagles and other wild birds each year.
 When you visit the center, which sprawls over 17 acres up against the Tongass National Forest and the Indian River, you can view the eagles, hawks, falcons, and owls up close.

 Before there were people in Alaska searching for gold or building towns, bears ruled the land.
-At the Fortress of the Bear, you can see rescued bears up close in their natural habitat.
+At the Fortress of the Bear, you can see rescued bears up close.
 On the premium Sitka tour, you can visit both the Fortress of the Bear and the Raptor Center.

 The Sitka National Historic Park is the site of a battle between Russian traders and indigenous Kiks.ádi Tlingit.
 It offers a scenic coastal trail, where you can view totem poles, and a chance to explore the restored Russian Bishop’s House.